2025-ilaria/project-/sparql-queries.md

 Again, the results showed blank spaces.

-## Query 1️⃣3️⃣: verifying the absence of the official image
+## Query 1️⃣3️⃣: Verifying the absence of the official image

 **🔍 Query**: